 Drop...changing enrollment by eliminating a course from your schedule.
 The procedure is the same as for adding courses; however, the deadlines are different.
-If you are dropping courses without adding others, you may be eligible for a refund.
-Consult the Academic Programs for the refund policy and the academic calendar for deadlines.
+If you are dropping courses without adding others, you may be eligible for a refund, or your financial aid may be affected.
+Consult the Schedule of Courses for the refund policy and the academic calendar for deadlines.
 If you are dropping all of your courses, see "Withdrawal."